mminer/hierarchy-icons/README.md

 ![Screenshot](http://matthewminer.com/images/hierarchy-icons.png)

+## Installing

+Add the package to your project via [UPM](https://docs.unity3d.com/Manual/upm-ui.html) using the Git URL https://github.com/mminer/hierarchy-icons.git.
+You can also clone the repository and point UPM to your local copy.

-## Usage
+## Using

-Add the scripts to an *Editor* folder (or a subfolder of an *Editor* folder).
+Icons for components should automatically appear in the Hierarchy.
 To turn off individual icons, navigate to the Hierarchy Icons pane in Unity's preferences.

 ## Compatibility